francisuloko/to-do-list/README.md

 - Wrote a function to iterate over the tasks array and populate an HTML list item element for each task.
 - Dynamically rendered created list of tasks in the dedicated placeholder.
 - Created a style.css and set rules for the To-Do List.
+- Added dragged and drop functionality to To-Do list

 ## Built With

 - webpack@5.44.0
 - ES6
+- bootstrap 5

 ## Clone Repo